The Akira Concept is built on Foundations.

 An enriching activity that you consciously choose to do for yourself that nourishes body, mind, and soul.

-A functional core-breath practice that is vital to physical, mental, emotional, and spiritual wellness
+A functional and powerful core-breath practice that is vital to all eight dimensions of wellness.

 The brain’s instinctive, multi-faceted ability to change and adapt continuously … throughout your whole life.